piercifani/Presentations/Build Better Apps Faster/Build Better Apps Faster.md

 ```

 ---
-> "Applications interacting with web applications in a significant manner are encouraged to have custom types conform to `URLRequestConvertible` as a way to ensure consistency of requested endpoints."
+> "Applications interacting with web services in a significant manner are encouraged to have custom types conform to `URLRequestConvertible` as a way to ensure consistency of requested endpoints."

 -- @mattt[^2]